Zerthox/arcdps-rs/docs/migrating-from-greaka.md

 The account name of the current player is passed separately as second parameter.

 The bindings are updated to support more recent versions of Unofficial Extras and the added callbacks.

+## Logging
+Logging is hidden behind the `log` [feature](https://doc.rust-lang.org/cargo/reference/features.html) now.
+It will only log to ArcDPS' log window and no longer includes filename and line numbers in the messages.
+You can log messages to the `arcdps.log` file using [`log_to_file`](https://zerthox.github.io/arcdps-bindings/arcdps/exports/fn.log_to_file.html) (or its corresponding raw version).